jamescarson3/ctls2017/docs/intro_to_hpc_03.md

 ## Modules

-Environment variables are finnicky, prone to typos, and a lot of work to edit manually. *Modules* make dynamically changing environment variables a lot easier and safer.
+Environment variables are finicky, prone to typos, and a lot of work to edit manually. *Modules* make dynamically changing environment variables a lot easier and safer.
 Modules contain all the necessary environment variables for running a particular application or providing access to a particular library.
 In addition:

 * The are a convenient way to dynamically change the user’s environment
 * The help avoid conflicts between program versions, compilers, libraries, etc.